See Arkansas First: Artistic weekend getaway destinations in the Ouachitas

 Located on the shores of Lake Hamilton, Garvan Woodland Gardens is a 210-acre botanical garden containing streams, waterfalls, stone bridges, native plantings and a bird sanctuary and is one of the most popular weekend getaway destinations for nature lovers.
 The Evans Children's Garden provides a special natural play area just for kids.
 The glorious Anthony Chapel at Garvan Woodland Gardens on site is a striking glass-and-wood structure popular for weddings.

 The Ouachitas aren’t the only place in Arkansas you’ll find fun family weekend getaways

 .
-Check out the other regions of the Natural State to find more trip ideas.
+Check out the other regions of the Natural State to find more weekend getaway destinations.